asyncapi/generator/docs/authoring.md

 }
 ```

-## Special Params
+## Special parameters

 There are some template parameters that have a special meaning:

 |Name|Description|
 |---|---|
 |`server`| It is used to let the template know which server you want to use.
 In some cases, this may be required.
 For instance, when generating code that connects to a specific server.
-If your template need your users to specify a server, use this param.
+If your template need your users to specify a server, use this parameter.